OfirD1/highlight/README.md

 # Highlight
-Highlight is a tool for highlighting text on any website, based on the [annotator.js](http://annotatorjs.org/) project.
+Highlight is a Chrome extension and a standalone tool for highlighting text on any website for highlighting text on any website, based on the [annotator.js](http://annotatorjs.org/) project.

  ![demo](gif/highlight.gif)